opsone-ch/documentation/www/services/website.md

 ### Limits

-* 25 connections / Address
+* 50 connections / address
-* 50 requests / second / Address
+* 50 requests / second / address
 * 150 requests / second (burst)
-* \>150 requests / second / Address (access limited)
+* \>150 requests / second / address (access limited)

-With this configuration, a particular visitor can open up to 25 concurrent connections and issue up to 50 requests / second.
+With this configuration, a particular visitor can open up to 50 concurrent connections and issue up to 50 requests / second.

 If the visitor issues more than 50 request / second, those requests are delayed and other clients are served first.